Available Horses

 Click here for more information, photos and updates on our discussion forum

-$1000 for the pair (together only) - Lolly and Polly are two mule Jennies, who came to us all the way from Texas.
+$800 for the pair (together only) - Lolly and Polly are two mule Jennies, who came to us all the way from Texas.
 They came in mid-June and have been in quarantine since coming.
 They are both super sweet and fun to be around.
 They need pretty much everything other than Coggins, which they obviously came in with since they came from Texas, but they need their shots, de-wormers, trims and probably dental work.

-Polly only 9 years old and is the smaller of the two, standing at 14.3 hands tall.
+Polly is only 10 years old and is the smaller of the two, standing at 14.3 hands tall.
 She loves attention and is a real sweetheart.
 She was a ride and pack mule in Kentucky, so we assume she rides and drives, but we have not been able to confirm that yet.
 She is very sound and in great shape other than her right eye, which was diagnosed with carcinoma.
 You can see it in her photos.
 We need to get her in and get this looked at much closer before we can say much about it.
 We are hoping it can simply be removed, but also know that if bone is already affected there is little we can do.
 Stay tuned for more on that.

 Lolly is 15 years old and is a big girl at 15.3 hands.
 She is a little more shy, but once she gets to know you a bit, she loves attention too.
 Both have been very well-behaved for us and have been very friendly and polite.
 Lolly is sound, healthy and she also rides and drives.